There has been a lot of recent development in the esports betting market.

 Introducing new games on their betting platforms, running minor and major eSports events on their websites, and constantly improving the customer’s betting experience are all on the daily agenda of major eSports betting sites.

 The bigger-than-ever eSports betting industry is relying on this business model.
-Increased viewership will most likely lead to a greater participation in betting – and figures for the eSports industry have grown tremendously.
+Increased viewership will most likely lead to greater participation in betting – and figures for the eSports industry have grown tremendously.

 What could go wrong?